humanai-foundation/humanai-foundation.github.io/_gsocproposals/2024/proposal_OCR2.md

  * Creation of an hybrid end-to-end model based on transformers (e.g. VIT-RNN or CNN-TF or VIT-TF) capable of performing text recognition

 ## Expected results
- * AI will be trained to perform text recognition of non-standard printed text
+ * Machine learning models will be trained to perform text recognition of non-standard printed text
  * AI should be able to extract text with at least 80% accuracy